illia-nest/web-scrapping-and-ner/README.md

 <!-- ABOUT THE PROJECT -->
 ## 🔮 About The Project

 This project grew from an academic assignment I had to do as a grad student.
 The goal is to _**explore how artificial intelligence can be applied to extract meaningful entities from vast textual data and establish connections between them**_.
 In short, I have extracted the named entities (e.g. "United Nations", "Macron" etc) from 13 Wikipedia articles on the topic of the Russo-Ukrainian war (<i>phase_1.ipynb for scrapping phase_2.ipynb for NER</i>).
 Then, I constructed a graph to visualize which entities were the most connected across the corpus (<i>phase_3.ipynb</i>).
 Finally, I ran several clusterization algorithms to group the words that are locally closer to each other (<i>phase_4.ipynb</i>).
 In the end, I compiled the whole code into a single file (<i>phase_5.ipynb</i>).
 Please, look at a corresponding Jupiter Notebook for a detailed walkthrough of each phase.
-For a summary, check <a href="#my-findings">My Findings</a>.
+For a summary, check <a href="#main-findings">Main Findings</a>.

 The repository also contains the names of the articles that were used in the projects (_articles.json_), the named entities extracted from the corpus (_data.csv_), the structure of a graph built from the entities (_graph.json_), and a Python script that scrapes the articles and performs NER in one go (_phase1-2.py_).
 <p align="right">(<a href="#readme-top">back to top</a>)</p>